TheOfficialMr-LOL/connect4_unbeatable/README.md

 Future update: The core algorithm will be published soon, but, for now, the 'Learn the Algorithm' page is currently a work in progress.

-Core AI algorithm comprises bitboards, dynamic scoring, and the minimax algorithm.
+Core AI algorithm is composed of bitboards, dynamic scoring, and the minimax algorithm.